duzzisantos/mern-stack-crud-app-HR-ANALYTICS/README.md

   - Supervisor comment
   - HR Comment

+ # Employee list
+ The employee list displays employees in the database - on individual cards that list their details .
+After the `GET` request is performed, the user is able to filter  employees based on `Staff ID and `department`.
+ Furthermore, they are able to delete or modify an existing employer's records.
  # Appraisal logic
  The appraisal will be done based on five pieces of numerical information viz:
   - Quality of work